OpenHardware-Initiative/UPMEM-MLP/README.md

 With this command, you can use:

 - `-DDEBUG` for the debug mode, which delivers a richer printout
+- `-DBATCH_SIZE=...` to configure the batch size used during training
+- `-DMAX_EPOCH=...` to configure the maximum number of epochs the training can run for
 - `-DEPSILON=...` to configure EPSILON from the command line
 - `-DNUM_TRAIN_SAMPLES=...` to configure from the command line how many samples the model should be trained with
 - `-DTRAINING_IMAGES_FILE=...` to configure the path to the text file samples should be sourced from